muhammad-fiaz/portfolio/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `.next` folder.\
 It correctly bundles Next.js and optimizes the build for the best performance.

+### `next export`

+Exports the app to static HTML, which can be run without a Node.js server.\
+The exported app will be in the `out` folder.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](https://github.com/muhammad-fiaz/muhammadfiaz.com/blob/main/LICENSE.txt) file for details.